FerretDB/FerretDB/website/docs/reference/operators/element-operators.md

 FerretDB supports the alias `number` which matches the following BSON types: `Double`, `32-bit integer`, and `64-bit integer` type values.
 :::

-The following operation query returns all documents in the `electronics` collection where the `discount` field has a boolean data type, which can be represented with the data code `8`:
+**Example:** The following operation query returns all documents in the `electronics` collection where the `discount` field has a boolean data type, which can be represented with the data code `8`:

 ```js
 db.electronics.find({